mcore1976/cc1101-jammer/README.md

 ---

 OPTIONALLY you may use ARDUINO PRO MINI ( 3.3V / 8 MHz version ).
-But then you would have to use FTDI232 adapter to be able to program ARDUINO PRO MINI from Arduino IDE environment ( connected to TXD, RXD, GND pins )
+In that case you would have to use additional FTDI232 adapter to be able to program ARDUINO PRO MINI from Arduino IDE environment ( connected to TXD, RXD, GND pins )

 ARDUINO PRO MINI 3.3V / 8MHz <-> CC1101 BOARD
 - DIGITAL PIN 2  ( PD2 / INT0 ) <-> CC1101 GDO0